College of Health Sciences

 - Prior academic work will be articulated during the admission process.

-- Transferred courses will be posted to the student’s permanent record.
+- All courses, whether applied to a program or general elective in transfer, will be posted to the student’s permanent record.

 - Transfer credits will not be included in the calculation of overall GPA.